davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 # LETTERS

 The movie 'Spiritual Letters’' was directed, edited, and is about Berlin based artist Mr. Paradox Paradise.
 It covers his work between 2018 and 2021.
 Originally a member of graffiti crew 'Berlin Kidz', Mr. Paradox Paradise became known for his Pichação style along house facades.
-Personally, I was never a fan of the mentioned [Pichação](https://en.wikipedia.org/wiki/Picha%C3%A7%C3%A3o) style.
+Personally, I was never a fan of the mentioned [Pichação](https://en.wikipedia.org/wiki/Picha%C3%A7%C3%A3o).
 This graffiti style originated in Brazil and is typically very rough and angular.
 The style which Mr. Paradox Paradise developed is softer.
 The letters are floating.
 I like that much better.
 Below a photo I took at Yorckstraße.

 ![paradix-yorckstr](/images/2022-01-06_Paradox_Yorckstr.jpg)